Ecgal/Ecgal/README.md

 ---

 ## AI Podcast Generator (Still in development)
 Still finalizing the front end, but the core engine is up and running.
-This app generates podcast episodes using GPT-style script generation and TTS voices from Azure.
-It’s built to scale and monetize, with a lot of focus on making the voice sound natural.
+This app generates podcast episodes using GPT, style script generation and TTS voices from Azure.
+It’s built to scale and monetize, with a lot of focus on making the voices sound natural.

 **Tech:** React, Java, Azure TTS, Meta LLaMA
 **What’s next:**